Nicholas-Campbell/NVG-CPC/README.md

 where `username` is the username to use when connecting to the MySQL host, and `cpc` is the name of the database to use.

-The script creates and updates a MySQL database that contains data about the ZIP files that are stored on NVG, based on information from the following CSV files on NVG, which are located at the following URLs:
+The script creates and updates a MySQL database that contains data about the ZIP files that are stored on NVG, based on information from some CSV files on NVG, which are located at the following URLs:

 * `00_table.csv`: ftp://ftp.nvg.ntnu.no/pub/cpc/00_table.csv
 * `author_aliases.csv`: ftp://ftp.nvg.ntnu.no/pub/cpc/author_aliases.csv